Documentation

 1. Authentication

-• login-link.tsx - Passwordless authentication emails
+• magic-link.tsx - Passwordless authentication emails

-• tool-expedite-reminder.tsx - Reminder for expedited submissions
+• submission-premium.tsx - Notification for premium submissions

 Creating Custom Templates